 Mormon Pioneer Cemetery Monument, “Tragedy of Winter Quarters”

-“Tragedy of Winter Quarters” is a 12 feet high bronze monument that stands in the Mormon Pioneer Cemetery in Florence, Nebraska.
+This twelve-foot bronze monument was created by a descendent of the Mormon pioneers who stayed here on their journey west in the late 1840s.
+Recognizing the estimated six hundred Mormon pioneers who died here, the monument was dedicated in 1936 and remains the centerpiece of the cemetery in Florence, Nebraska.
 The statue depicts a pioneer and his wife standing above their child’s grave, stricken with grief.
-The monument among others was constructed to commemorate the more than 600 pilgrims who perished in the winters of 1846-47 and 1847-48 during their stay at Winters Quarters, one of the temporary camp settlements they set up to pass winter on their pilgrimage to Salt Lake City, Utah.
-The Monument was created by Avard Fairbanks, professor of sculpture at the University of Michigan, and was authorized by President of the Mormon Church Hebert J. Grant in 1936.
-The monument was unveiled on September 20th, 1936 with 2,500 in attendants many of whom came from Utah by train to attend the event.
-The Mormon Pioneer cemetery is located on 3301 State Street.
+The monument among others was constructed to commemorate the more than 600 members of the Church of Jesus Christ of Latter-Day Saints who perished in the winters of 1846-47 and 1847-48 during their stay at an encampment known as Winters Quarters, one of the temporary camp settlements on the pilgrimage from Nauvoo, Illinois and other places to present-day Salt Lake City, Utah.
+Avard Fairbanks, professor of sculpture at the University of Michigan, was commissioned by the President of the Mormon Church, Hebert J. Grant, to create this sculpture in 1936.
+The monument was unveiled on September 20th, 1936 with 2,500 attendants, many of whom came from Utah by train to attend the event.

 Backstory and Context

 The two years after the murder of the founder and prophet of the Mormon Church Joseph Smith Nauvoo, Illinois was a dangerous place for the Mormons, full of violence and hostilities against them.
-The events that followed the assassination lead to greater conflict between the Mormons and the anti-Mormons.
-After assuming the leadership role and taking account of the growing anti-Mormon sentiment, Brigham Young decided the Mormons need to settle where no one else wanted to claim and decided to travel out to current-day Utah, which back then laid outside U.S. territory.
-In 1846 the Mormons were essentially driven out and forced to abandon their lives in Nauvoo Illinois with little to no preparation.
-And by late 1846 about 16 thousand Mormons had been expelled from Nauvoo Illinois and had begun their long journey towards West.
+The events that followed the assassination led to greater conflict between the Mormons and the anti-Mormons.
+After assuming the leadership role and taking account of the growing anti-Mormon sentiment, Brigham Young decided the Mormons needed to settle in a place that would be uncontested by other settlers of European descent.
+By 1846 the Mormons had been driven away from multiple states and forced to abandon their lives in Nauvoo, Illinois.

 The following excerpt from a discourse Kane delivered in front of the Historical Society of Pennsylvania in 1850 paints a grim picture.